 An easy and less time-consuming way to update an old dresser is to replace the hardware.
 You'd be surprised how much updating the hardware on a dresser can change the look of the item in your home.
 For example, instead of old, dingy metal pulls, replace with modern, decorative knobs.

-Note: If you do switch from knobs to pulls or handles or handles or pulls to knobs, you may need to patch up holes.
+If you do switch from knobs to pulls or handles, or handles to pulls to knobs, you may need to patch up holes.
 Patch up holes with wood putty or filler.
 If your dresser is stained, use a stain marker to cover the wood putty or filler.
 If your dresser is painted, spot paint to mask the corrected area.